Choose who to submit to¶

 generated for you.
 In the example screenshot below the codename is

-different.
-It is extremely important that you both remember this code and keep
+be different.
+It is extremely important that you both remember this code and

-it secret.
-After submitting documents, you will need to provide this code to log
+keep it secret.
+After submitting documents, you will need to provide this code

 The best way to protect your codename is to memorize it.
 If you cannot memorize it right away, we recommend writing it down and keeping it in a safe place at first, and gradually working to memorize it over time.
 Once you have memorized it, you should destroy the written copy.